tomaszj/test-setup-full-of-java/README.md

 The aim of this proof-of-concept is how to build complex apps, where acceptance tests can still be quickly ran tested from

+# What's involved

+* frontend application based on AngularJS and [LinemanJS](http://linemanjs.com/) with Angular template
+* API built using DropWizard and Java
+* Suite of acceptance Selenium tests that would be derived from potential User Stories and defects

 # License

 Usual MIT.